c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Lead Inquiry**: So in that sense, Professor, you were accountable to the Chief Medical Officer, and is that why you say in your statement that you wouldn't issue a piece of evidence, for example, to a core decision-maker, without first satisfying yourself that it was in line with the Chief Medical Officer's own views?

 **Professor Sir Van-Tam**: Yes, it would depend on the subject.
-So, for example, if it was something quite technical, on the aerobiology of respiratory viruses and droplet distances and aerosols, then of course I would just, you know, kind of crack on with giving the advice, in the interests of speed and efficiency of government.
+So, for example, if it was something quite technical, on the aerobiology of respiratory viruses and :outline:`droplet` distances and :outline:`aerosols`, then of course I would just, you know, kind of crack on with giving the advice, in the interests of speed and efficiency of government.
 But if it was something notable or significant, it would only be right for me to channel that through the Chief Medical Officer.

 **Lead Inquiry**: The evidence shows very plainly that during the initial weeks of the crisis, so particularly between January and March of 2020, you took the lead, by virtue of your role as DCMO for health protection, on the initial phase of the response to the pandemic.
 How did that come about?